scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

     }

-By the way, ScalikeJDBC allows you to use not only the normal JDBC template shown above, but also the named SQL template where you embed binding variables as `{name}`;
+By the way, ScalikeJDBC allows you to use not only the normal JDBC template shown above, but also the named SQL template where you embed binding variables as `{name}`:

     SQL("insert into members (name, birthday, created_at) values ({name}, {birthday}, {createdAt})") .bindByName('name -> name, 'birthday -> None, 'createdAt -> createdAt)
       .update.apply()

-as well as the executable template where you write binding variables in the comments accompanied by dummy values;
+as well as the executable template where you write binding variables in the comments accompanied by dummy values:

     SQL("""
       insert into members (name, birthday, created_at) values (